-If the state requires you to submit an SR-22 through your insurer, you'll be required to carry liability coverage with at least the following limits:
+If the state requires you to submit an SR-22 through your insurer, or if you choose to carry liability coverage for added financial protection, you'll be required to carry at least the following limits:

 - $20,000 bodily injury coverage per person